NarcisPlan16/NarcisPlan16.github.io/README.md

 I wanted to implement a simple but user-friendly webpage for my CV so I decided to shape it like a notebook with some post-it looking tabs.

+Note that the web page has an icon on the tab.

 ### Project analysis

 #### Target user profile